-I have worked, hunted and fished my way around the U.S. since leaving my home in Appalachia for the first time in 2003.
-Now settled in southeast Washington, my science career focuses on the conservation of endangered species, and fish and wildlife habitat restoration and management.
+I have worked, hunted and fished my way around the U.S. since leaving my Appalachian home in 2003.
+Now settled in southeast Washington, my science career focuses on the conservation of endangered species and fish and wildlife habitat restoration and management.

 Presently, I contribute freelance to the occasional magazine and guest blog, write a monthly outdoor piece for the Waitsburg Times, a column titled “Upland Pursuits” published across the East Oregonian, Baker City Herald and La Grande Observer, and am a Field Staff Writer for Harvesting Nature.